zeolearn/nodejs-text-tutorial/module9.md

 ## node inspect

 Node.js includes debugging utility to run the program in debugging mode using a command line interface.
 This can be accessed using `node inspect app.js` file.
 For example, we will use the below code.
-Create a file called app.js with code below.
+Create a file called app.js with the code below.

 ```js
 const hello = function() {